MelihCimen482/weight-based-product-sorting-system/README.md

 Additionally, a **time-delay interrupt** is implemented.
 The interrupt is triggered when the conveyor speed exceeds the defined limit, ensuring a fast and reliable system response.
+After the defined delay, the system is automatically stopped to prevent errors or damage.

 ---